joe-crick/querty/README.md

 ###### WHERE Clause

 The WHERE clause is supported for filtering data.
-Currently, it supports simple equality conditions.
+It supports simple equality conditions and the IN operator (IN is parsed and exposed via conditions.operator = 'IN' and conditions.values; evaluation depends on your API or custom addons).

 Example:
 ```javascript